|

 - XM

-- string, override ncurses's built-in string which enables/disables
+- (string) override ncurses's built-in string that directs

-mode, and when the user clicks the mouse buttons or (in certain modes)
+mouse mode, and when the user clicks the mouse buttons or (in certain

-moves the mouse, handles the characters sent back by the terminal to tell
+modes) moves the mouse, handles the characters sent back by the terminal

-- The mouse protocol is enabled when the mask passed in the
+- The mouse protocol is enabled when the mask argument to the

-- The XM capability has a single parameter.
-If nonzero, the mouse
+- The XM capability has a single numeric parameter.
+If nonzero, the

 disabled. ncurses inspects this capability if it is present, to see